appbaseio/flutter-searchbox/flutter_searchbox/README.md

   <img alt="Voice search" src="https://raw.githubusercontent.com/appbaseio/flutter-assets/master/voicesearch.gif" style="margin-left: 50px" width="250" />
 </p>

-The following example renders an autosuggestion [SearchBox](`search-widget`) with one custom widget [SearchWidgetConnector](`result-widget`) to render the results.
+The following example renders an autosuggestion [SearchBox] widget with id `search-widget` with one custom widget [SearchWidgetConnector] with id `result-widget` to render the results.
 The `result-widget` watches the `search-widget` for input changes and updates its UI when the user selects a suggestion.

 ```dart
 import 'package:flutter/material.dart';